Closed Meetings of Council

 Telephone

-Staff are available 9 a.m. to 4:30 p.m.
-You may also leave a voice message outside of office hours.
+Staff are available from 9 a.m. to 4:30 p.m.
+Voicemail is available outside of office hours.

 Toll-free (inside Ontario only): 1-800-263-1830